tabarnakos/multi-pc-sync/README.md

 - [ ] Ownership or extended attributes changed

 ## 8. Edge Cases
-- [ ] File with special characters in the name
+- [✅] File with special characters in the name
 - [✅] Very large file (10GB)
 - [✅] File with 0 bytes
 - [✅] Filename case changes (case sensitivity issues)
-- [ ] Long path names
+- [✅] Long path names (4095 characters is the limit set by Ubuntu 24.04 used in test)
+- [✅] Long file names (255 characters is the limit for the EXT4 filesystem used in test)
 - [ ] Files with identical hashes but different content
-- [ ] Clock skew between source and destination

 ## 9. Repeatability and Idempotency
 - [✅] Running sync twice with no changes (should be a no-op)